actiangent/sort-visualizer/README.md

 # Sort Visualizer

-A simple program that visualise sort algorithms written in java
+A simple program that visualise sort algorithms written in Java and Kotlin

 ### Sort Algorithms